-Program Director Program Coordinator

-Anthony Parent Wanda S. Duncan
+Program Director Program Coordinator Anthony Parent Wanda S. Duncan

-The liberal studies program is devoted to the interdisciplinary examination of human ideas and values, challenging students to engage in nuanced contemplation of life's most complex problems, preparing students for further study in interdisciplinary doctoral programs.
-The degree offers one of two integrated themes: American Cultural Studies or Global Studies.
-The coursework consists of both courses designed specifically for the liberal studies program and courses available in the University curriculum.
+The liberal studies program is devoted to the interdisciplinary examination of human ideas and values, challenging students to engage in nuanced contemplation of life's most complex problems, through the perspectives of diverse academic disciplines.
+Two degrees are offered: the MA in Liberal Studies and the MALS degree.
+In the MA degree, students choose either American Cultural Studies or Global Studies as the integrated theme.
+Students who choose the MA program are likely to be enrolled full-time, with aspirations for further study in an interdisciplinary doctoral program.
+The MALS degree is designed for the individual who is compelled by intellectual curiosity to pursue a broad, interdisciplinary course of studies on a part-time basis.
+Students in either program choose from courses designed specifically for the liberal studies program and courses available in the University curriculum.
 Students are encouraged to use this flexibility to tailor interdisciplinary programs to suit their particular needs and interests.